Manaslu Circuit Trek - 15 Days

 Complimentary Includes

-• An hour trekker message after completing the trip
+• An hour trekker massage after completing the trip

 • Fresh seasonal fruit after dinner during the trek